 Many people list their homes for sale with dreams of pocketing huge amounts of profit when it’s all over.
-And while you can make some good money from the sale of your house, it’s important to remember that selling can be expensive!
-If you’re considering putting your property on the market, it’s likely you’ve already mulled over some of the expenses.
-However, there can be hidden costs associated with selling a home, the amount that you spend just to get the sale to closing could be higher than you initially imagined.
+The truth is that it will likely be more than you're expecting, and it can eat into your net proceeds.
+So while you can make some good money from the sale of your house, it’s important to remember that selling a house can be expensive!

 Real Estate Agent Commission

 Agents fees are almost always going to be your most significant expense.
 In case you were wondering how much does a realtor make on a sale, the answer is that realtors typically charge around 6% of the sale price to sell your house.
 If you decide to put your home up for sale by owner, you may be able to cut that amount in half, since you will only need to cover the buyer’s agent fees.
 By eliminating agent fees, the cost of selling a house by owner can be significantly smaller.
 However, bear in mind that houses for sale by owner tend to fetch less than those that utilize a realtor, so make sure to do your research and find out if it’s worth the extra hassle.

 Unless your home is in pristine condition, you should expect to splash some cash on getting it ready to sell.
 Depending on the starting condition of your house before you list, the amount you will spend will vary.
 Make sure that the interior and exterior are in good shape, clean, and tidy.
 It’s a good idea to stage the home as though it’s a show home, and you might want to consider hiring a gardener or landscaper if you have outdoor space.
 Although you might have reservations about forking out money on a home you’re not planning on living in, the extra expenses will usually pay off in the end.
 A good presentation will attract more buyers and can fetch you a higher sales price.